jayadeep8712/Road-Safety-GPT/README.md

-3.Create the environment file:

-Create a new file named '.env' in the 'backend' directory.
+3\.
+Create a `.env` file in the backend directory.

-4.Add your API Key:

-Add your Google Gemini API key to the '.env' file.
+4\.
+Add your Gemini API key: